CORONAVIRUS: Latest updates here.

-Over 65 million people in 42 different countries have enjoyed this spectacular adaptation of Victor Hugo's masterpiece since it premiered on the West End in 1985.
-Now let Les Miserables sweep you too through its epic tale of passion and destruction, set against the backdrop of a nation in the grip of a bloody revolution.
+Over 70 million people in 42 different countries have enjoyed this spectacular adaptation of Victor Hugo's masterpiece since it premiered on the West End in 1985.
+Now let Les Miserables sweep you too through its epic tale of passion and destruction, set against the backdrop of a nation in tumult.

-Jean Valjean is released from prison after almost 20 years in captivity for stealing silver, however he breaks his parole and flees to start a new life free of crime.
-Eight years later, he has worked hard to give himself and his adopted daughter a better standing in life.
+Jean Valjean is released from prison after almost 20 years in captivity for stealing a loaf of bread, soon after, he breaks his parole and flees to start a new life free of crime.
+Eight years later, he has worked hard to give himself a better standing in life.
 However, none of his endeavours impress his embittered parole-officer - the bloody-minded Javert - who will stop at nothing to see Valjean behind bars once again.

-Like her father, Valjean's beautiful daughter, Cosette, has to fight for what she wants in life when she falls in love with Marius, a student who has joined the barricade to fight in the revolution.
-Will their love be enough to save him from the army's rifles?
+Like her father, Valjean's beautiful adopted daughter, Cosette, has to fight for what she wants in life when she falls in love with Marius, a student who has joined the burgeoning fight for justice in the streets of Paris.
+Will their love be enough to save him from disaster at the barricade?

 This Olivier and Tony-winning musical includes the songs "Who Am I", "A Little Fall of Rain", "One Day More", "Bring Him Home" and, one of the most famous songs to come from the West End, "I Dreamed a Dream".
 Colloquially known as Les Miz, the musical actually started out as a French-language concept album.
 The first musical-stage adaptation of Les Mis was presented at the Palais des Sports, in 1980.

 It was not until 1983 that producer Cameron Mackintosh received a copy of the French concept album from director Peter Farago.
-Two years later, Les Miserables took to the Barbican stage, and the rest as we say, is history.
+Two years later, Les Miserables took to the Barbican stage, and the rest, as they say, is history.
 The stage musical also inspired a live-action musical film in 2012, starring Hugh Jackman, Russell Crowe, and Anne Hathaway in her Oscar-winning role as the doomed Fantine.

 Les Miserables has been translated into 22 different languages including Icelandic, Japanese and Mauritian Creole!